 For these reasons, it is critical that teachers and school leaders continue to follow the NASUWT’s performance management advice and guidance to ensure that they give themselves the best possible chance of a positive outcome when their performance is reviewed.

 The objectives set at the planning stage of the current cycle should form the basis of the review of performance at the end of it.
-However, following the partial closure of schools in late March, schools have been operating in highly atypical circumstances that could not have been envisaged when objectives were set.
+However, schools have been operating in highly atypical circumstances that could not have been envisaged when objectives were set.
 It is, therefore, likely that teachers and school leaders will have experienced significant barriers to working towards and securing many, if not all, of their objectives in the way originally intended.

-The NASUWT is clear that no teacher should be disadvantaged as a result of the COVID-19 outbreak, either in terms of their ability to access pay progression or in respect of perceptions of their performance during the course of the performance management cycle.
-Some employers in the academy and free school sector have used the discretion available to them to set aside appraisal of teachers and school leaders against their objectives and have proceeded on the assumption that all performance management objectives have been met.
-The Union strongly supports such action and will continue to press all the employers with which it negotiates to adopt a similar approach.
+The NASUWT is clear that no teacher should be disadvantaged as a result of the Covid-19 outbreak, either in terms of their ability to access pay progression or in respect of perceptions of their performance during the course of the performance management cycle.
+Some employers in the academy and free school sector used the discretion available to them in 2020/21 to set aside appraisal of teachers and school leaders against their objectives and have proceeded on the assumption that all performance management objectives have been met.
+The Union strongly supports such action and will continue to press all the employers with which it negotiates to adopt a similar approach for 2021/22.

 However, some members may be working in circumstances where no such commitment has been given.
 In these cases, teachers and school leaders should take particular note of the following points:

-The Department for Education’s (DfE’s) Guidance for Full Opening: Schools makes clear that it:
+The Department for Education’s (DfE’s) Guidance for Full Opening: Schools makes clear that schools:

-Prior to the review meeting, teachers and school leaders should revisit their objectives to consider the extent to which achievement of them has been impeded or made impossible by the disruption schools have experienced since the partial closure of schools.
-Where it is clear that an objective has not been achieved as a result of COVID-related disruption, teachers and school leaders should make this clear during the meeting to review these objectives and should, if necessary, reference the DfE’s expectations set out above.
+Prior to the review meeting, teachers and school leaders should revisit their objectives to consider the extent to which achievement of them has been impeded or made impossible by the disruption schools have experienced during the course of the current academic year.
+Where it is clear that an objective has not been achieved as a result of Covid-related disruption, teachers and school leaders should make this clear during the meeting to review these objectives and should, if necessary, reference the DfE’s expectations set out above.

 Particular care should be taken with objectives that relate to the achievement by pupils of data-based learning outcomes.
 The NASUWT’s opposition to pupil performance data targets as performance management objectives is set out in more detail below.
 However, where data targets have been used in this way, it is critical that they are fully set aside for the purposes of determining whether performance management has been completed successfully.
-Pupils’ learning has been subject to significant disruption over the course of the last academic year and they would not have had an opportunity to demonstrate their performance through assessment outcomes in the way that may have been expected at the start of the last academic year.
-Given the highly variable nature of the circumstances within which pupils have been learning since late March, it is not possible to seek to amend objectives based on pupil performance data to take account of these circumstances in a consistently valid and reliable way.
-This is a particularly important issue in relation to objectives based on qualification outcomes given the highly unusual means by which grades were awarded this in 2020.
+Pupils’ learning has been subject to significant disruption over the course of the pandemic and they would not have had an opportunity to demonstrate their performance through assessment outcomes in the way that may be expected in more typical circumstances.
+Given the highly variable nature of the circumstances within which pupils have been learning, it is not possible to seek to amend objectives based on pupil performance data to take account of these circumstances in a consistently valid and reliable way.
+This is a particularly important issue in relation to objectives based on qualification outcomes given the highly unusual means by which grades are due to be awarded in 2021.

 Planning for the next cycle